awsdocs/aws-data-exchange-user-guide/doc_source/product-description-templates.md

 ```
 ---
 ## PRODUCT TITLE Data Product Overview
-Instructions:Provide a description of the data product and what it contains in this section.
+Instructions: Provide a description of the data product and what it contains in this section.

 ---
 ## Use Cases
-Instructions:Provide a handful of use-cases or guidance of best ways to utilize the data product.
+Instructions: Provide a handful of use-cases or guidance of best ways to utilize the data product.

 ---
 ## Metadata
-Instructions:Provide metadata of your data using a table.
+Instructions: Provide metadata of your data using a table.
 Examples include but are not limited to:

 Description | Value
 ----|-----